bearsdotzone/dnd/README.md

-# dnd
+# Desktop Spell Sheet

+<b>How to Use:</b> Have a properly formatted spell database* called SpellDatabase.txt in the same directory as the .jar file.

+I hope most of the UI is straightforward.

+On the spell slot grid, a left click will increase the number and a right click will decrease it.
+Logically, used spell slot numbers cannot go above those of their respective maxes.

-The slider is scale of the cards.
+The slider adjusts scale of the spell cards.
+Should also fix any broken font sizes.

-Left click max spells to increase, right click to decrease.
-Similarly you can use spells in the same way.
+Spells are added from left to right.
+A double click will also do the trick for a single spell either added or removed.

-Obtain a properly formatted database:
+*Properly formatted spell database:

 	******
 	Spell Name